ITT-25/assignment-04-markers-realdegrees/README.md

 If you do not immediately see your webcam feed in the app, adjust the `--video-id` param.
 If the program does not detect any markers on the board, your webcam is likely **mirrored**.

+> ⚠️ PERFORMANCE: I added multithreading and I'm using `blit_into` for minimal performance overhead.
+Despite that the app runs at like 5 fps on my laptop even at low resolutions when using the hardware webcam.
+Using a virtual camera like *OBS Virtual Camera* results in smooth 60 fps and on pc it runs fine regardless.
+If you can't get it to run smoothly please use better hardware or try a virtual camera input instead.

 > ⚠️ LIGHTING: Find the correct sensitivity for your environment and setup using `--debug` and `--sensitivity <num>` params.
 The default sensitivity of `20` offers good tracking at moderately bright conditions.
 Higher values will work better in dark environments (e.g. 40, 60, 80, 100+).
 Tweak the sensitivity in the debug view until the tracking works correctly during gameplay.